rickyphewitt/emby-skill/README.md

 #Emby,#Music

 ## Coming Soon
-- Play artist Thrice from Emby
-    * Shuffles all Thrice songs
 - Play album This is how the wind shifts from Emby
     * Plays the album This is how the wind shifts